-In 2018, IHS has worked with faculty at the University of San Diego to host a debate between Greg Lukianoff and Stanley Fish about the role of free speech on college campuses and has partnered with faculty at both Yale and Harvard to foster larger, campus-driven discussions on freedom advancing ideas.
+In 2018, IHS worked with faculty at the University of San Diego to host a debate between Greg Lukianoff and Stanley Fish about the role of free speech on college campuses and partnered with faculty at both Yale and Harvard to foster larger, campus-driven discussions on freedom-advancing ideas.

 First-hand praise for IHS Events